laserman120/discord-bridge/README.md

 - The app will never perform any action on your subreddit, it is read-only by design.

 ## Changelog
+- v0.0.22
+  - Hotfix due to an issue with deletions
 - v0.0.21
   - Added Flair Watching feature
   - Minor fixes and improvements